WHAT IS THE TOEFL AND HOW TO PREPARE FOR IT?

 The reading section tests your ability to read and understand written text in English.
 It will show you different articles and textbook reading material which you will read and then answer questions about it.
 Questions will revolve around the meaning of the entire text, the meaning of a paragraph or sentence, or what a certain word means in the context of that text.

 The listening section tests your ability to listen and understand lectures and conversations in English.
 You will have to listen to the audio for a few minutes and then answer questions about it.
 The questions will be on the meaning of the whole audio or certain parts of it.
-You will have to listen to 4 to 6 lectures and 2 to 3 conversations.

 All sections of the TOEFL have pretty self-explanatory titles.
 So if you guessed that you will have to speak during the speaking section, then you are right.
-This section will last for about 20 minutes and you will get topics for which you need to speak about.

 Before you are asked to speak on the microphone, you will have 30 seconds to 1 minute to prepare what you will talk about.
 You can use this time to jot down some notes on your scratch paper or just think about organizing your thoughts.

 For some people, the speaking section is particularly challenging since you will be in the same room with other test takers who will most likely be doing the speaking section at the same time as you.
 This means that you will have a room full of people trying their best to talk well in English into a microphone and this can make it more difficult to collect your thoughts.
 Try to concentrate and focus on your own assignment by tuning out the rest of the noise.